lieuzhenghong/programming-practice/project_talk_template.md

 but has no JS experience.
 He had an incorrect understanding of `async` and `await` (specifically, he didn't believe that `await` blocked execution) and thus he rewrote my code wrongly.
 But after the discussion we managed to solve it.

+---

+**Why do we have a time-based update model?**

+Let's say the server passes the client 80 events at a time.

 ### Interesting technical challenges?